distributedgallery/distributedgallery.github.io/content/artworks/bandit/index.md

 —

-The one arm crypto bandit is produced in two copies.
-If you are interested in exhibiting it in one of your events you can [contact us](@/contact.md).
+The one art crypto bandit is currently at sale on [Manifold](https://gallery.manifold.xyz/listing?listingId=6859) as an NFT certificate of ownership.

 ## Exhibitions